walshbr/introduction-to-text-analysis/issues/google_ngram.md

 <iframe name="ngram_chart" src="https://books.google.com/ngrams/interactive_chart?content=crime&year_start=1600&year_end=2000&corpus=19&smoothing=3&share=&direct_url=t1%3B%2Ccrime%3B%2Cc0" width=900 height=500 marginwidth=0 marginheight=0 hspace=0 vspace=0 frameborder=0 scrolling=no></iframe>

 Of course, these graphs mean nothing on their own.
 It is our job to look at the results and describe them in meaningful ways.
+But be critical of what you see.
+You might find something interesting, but you might be looking at nonsense.
+It is your job to tell the difference.
+Beware of **apophenia**, the all to human urge to look at random data and find meaningful patterns in it.
+You can find wild patterns in relationships in anything if you look hard enough (http://tylervigen.com/spurious-correlations)